dcoa/tic-tac-toe/README.md

 # Tic Tac Toe

-This is a game for mobile divices created with react native and expo.
+This is a game for mobile devices created with react native and expo.
+To test it download Expo app on your device and scan the [QR code](https://expo.dev/@dcoa/Tic-Tac-Toe).

 <img src="./tictactoe.png">